imdone/imdone-atom/README.md

 Welcome to the beta version of the new imdone-atom.
 We're taking TODO comments to the next level by integrating with some of your favorite issue trackers.
-By signing up at [beta.imdone.io](https://beta.imdone.io) you'll be able to try out new integrations with github and waffle.io.
+By signing up at [beta.imdone.io](https://beta.imdone.io) you'll be able to try out new integrations with github.
 We plan to add
 Trello and Jira soon.
-But for those of you who use github issue tracking, this release is sure to tighten up your agile development workflow by letting you track issues directly in your code.
+But for those of you who use github issue tracking, this release is sure to tighten up your development workflow by letting you track issues directly in your code.

 Let's say you create a TODO like this...